worthant/dotfiles/README.md

 ## TODO:

+- [ ] Fish
+  - [ ] Change theme to provide clear space for commands input (takes too much space when have long repo/dir names)
 - [ ] Waybar
   - [ ] !Add a box with current locale (us/ru)
   - [ ] I want some theme picker logic to stop editing paths manually and see